CdLbB/fb-rotate/README.md

 Caveats
 -------

-Warning: Some white MacBooks, namely those using Intel's integrated graphics, have difficulty rotating 90º or 270º and the resulting display may be difficult to use.
+Warning: Some white MacBooks, namely those using Intel's integrated graphics, have difficulty rotating to the 90º or 270º orientations and the resulting display may be difficult to use.

 Credits and License